Woodbridge, Suffolk: Climate

 Woodbridge has an unusually warm summer climate, according to the averages for 1991–2020, and is exceptionally dry by British standards.

 Notable residents

 Writers Edward FitzGerald and Anne Knight were born in Woodbridge, and fellow writer Bernard Barton lived in the town in later life.

 Other residents of note include musicians Nate James and Charlie Simpson; actors Brian Capron and Nicholas Pandolfi; painter Thomas Churchyard; Director-General of the BBC Ian Jacob; abolitionist John Clarkson; Roy Keane the football manager, and Thomas Seckford, official at the court of Queen Elizabeth I. The clockmaker John Calver lived in the town.
 Musicians Brian Eno and Brinsley Schwarz were born there.
 The world's most tattooed man, Tom Leppard, was born in the town.
 So were the actor Gavin Lee and the footballer Vernon Lewis.

+The composer Christopher Wright (1954–2024) and his wife, violinist Ruth Dickins (1958–2009), lived in Woodbridge.

 Twin towns

 Woodbridge has been twinned since 1973 with Mussidan, a town in the Dordogne in south-west France.